strikefreedom17/CarND-Term1-Advanced-Lane-Lines-KKP/README.md

 The "cal_radius_offset" function is introducted here.
 Using the 2nd order polynomial fit (y-fit = Ay^2 + By + C), the radius of curvature is calculated by R = [1 + (2Ay+B)^2]^1.5/|2*A|

+The position of the vehicle w.r.t the center is defined as offset which is determined by the difference between image center and the average position of left and right lane.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+In conclusion, I put all steps together and define "lane_detection_pipeline".
 Here is an example of my result on a test image:

-![alt text][image6]
+![alt text][image12]

 ---

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+Your pipeline should perform reasonably well on the entire project video

 Here's a [link to my video result](./project_video.mp4)